Jooho/ansible-cheat-sheet/ansible-playbooks/ansible-playbook-deploy-ocp-on-rhev/docs/setup.md

-Essential Information
+Credential Information
 ---------------------
-Most of this is related to credential information so it should be separated from ansible script.
+Credential information should be separated from ansible script for security reason.

-This setup file should be controlled by administrator but it must be sourced before ansible script executes.
+Therefore, OS environment parameter is used for login/subs information.
+Moreover, this setup file should be controlled by administrator

+**Notice: it script  must be sourced before ansible script executes.**

 *setup*
 ```